-Last month, I tried using Linux for my daily driver and the results were mixed.
-While using Linux for work is as easy as using macOS, I had some minor hardware support issues, game controller issues, and I hesitated moving my personal computing needs to the platform.
+Last month, I tried using Linux for my daily driver, and the results were mixed.
+While using Linux for work is as easy as using macOS, I had some minor hardware support issues and game controller issues, so I hesitated to move my personal computing needs to the platform.

 The results were mixed with Kubuntu.
-The installation was fine, but after the first update my WiFi flaked out and bluetooth stopped working.
+The installation was fine, but after the first update, my WiFi flaked out and Bluetooth stopped working.
 I had to revert the kernel update.
-Apparently, regarding the AX210 WiFi card, Linux 5.12 works fine.
-Some patches of 5.13 have a regression.
+Apparently, the AX210 WiFi card works fine with Linux 5.12, but some patches of 5.13 have a regression.
 5.14 works fine.

-In all of the distributions I tried, the fingerprint scanner wasn’t fully working and suspend/hibernate drains the battery more significantly than Windows did.
-The fingerprint hardware issue well-known, and KDE doesn’t support fingerprint scanning as well as Gnome anyways.
+In all of the distributions I tried, the fingerprint scanner wasn’t fully working, and suspend/hibernate drains the battery more significantly than Windows did.
+The fingerprint hardware issue is well known, and KDE doesn’t support fingerprint scanning as well as Gnome anyway.
 The battery draining problem seems fixable with some configuration.

 I was able to move my work to Linux without issues.
 All of my work-related projects are web apps that deploy to Linux servers, so this wasn’t a surprise.

 Visual Studio Code runs great.
-So does Slack, Postman, and other Electron-based apps I use for work.
+So do Slack, Postman, and other Electron-based apps I use for work.

 It would be nice to focus on this aspect a bit more.
 I just don’t want to manage two different silos of the same data during a transition and possibly start losing data or have changes get out of sync.

 I think I will always have Windows and macOS installed on something, and for mobile, I don’t see myself switching to Android.
 I’m not trying to replace an Apple account with a Google account.
 I’m just trying to get a little more control over my computing needs, one piece at a time.